DUNE-DAQ/erskafka/docs/README.md

 export DUNEDAQ_ERS_STREAM_LIBS=erskafka
 ```

-Set the partition name.
-The partition name allows to clearly distinguish the origin of the ERS messages, thus avoiding mixing information from different DAQ instances:
+Set the session name.
+The session name allows to clearly distinguish the origin of the ERS messages, thus avoiding mixing information from different DAQ instances:
 ```
-export DUNEDAQ_PARTITION=ChooseYourPartitionName
+export DUNEDAQ_SESSION=ChooseYourSessionName
 ```

 Extend the ERS variables which define the output streams to be used for Issues of different severities: